detrout/python-webid/README.rst

 and client ssl authentication following the WebID spec
 +
 Now there is also support for Authorization
-Direct and transitive trust has been checked.
+Same Owner, Direct and transitive trust has been checked.
 Use authorizer module.
+Use the '''trust''' class to check for social relations.

 reading the docs